uspki/policies/certificate-policy.md

 Certification Authority (CA) is defined in Section 1.6.

 ### 1.3.2 Registration Authorities
-This Certificate Policy is focused on promoting automation, improving efficiencies, supporting operational security, and establishing trust in the U.S. Government and the digital services operated by or on behalf of U.S. Federal Government entities.
-The widespread adoption of practices and protocols to support automation in certificate management have been foundational to increases in the deployment of secure protocols for webservices.

-While this policy promotes automation for the Certification Authorities, there still exists a need to allow a delegation of responsibility to U.S. Federal Government entities that form part of the U.S. Federal Government enterprise.

 This policy allows for persons who may not be affiliated with the same organizational unit that is operating the Certification Authority to assist in the certificate application process and be designated as Enterprise Registration Authorities as a role.
 Registration Authority system functions shall be the responsibility of the Certification Authority.

 A CA may designate an Enterprise Registration Authority (RA) to verify certificate requests from the Enterprise RA's affiliated U.S. Federal Government entity.
 The CA shall not accept certificate requests authorized by an Enterprise RA unless the following requirements are satisfied: